raul23/pyebooktools/README.rst

    - |ss| ``convert-to-txt.sh`` |se|: **done**, *see* `convert_to_txt.py`_
    - |ss| ``rename-calibre-library.sh`` |se|: **done**, *see* `rename_calibre_library.py`_
    - |ss| ``split-into-folders.sh`` |se|: **done**, *see* `split_into_folders.py`_

-2. Test on linux

-3. Add tests on `Travis CI`_

-4. Eventually add documentation on `Read the Docs`_

-5. Create a `docker`_ image for this project

-6. Add a ``fix`` subcommand that will try to fix corrupted PDF files based on one of the following methods:
+2. Add a ``fix`` subcommand that will try to fix corrupted PDF files based on one of the following methods:

    * ``gs``: Ghostscript